learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 _However_, if each client computer merely logged its actions to the server by sending requests, the management could ask that high-power machine to print out analytics in an economical and efficient fashion.
-Many businesses still have their IT architecture on this model known as "the client / server" model.
+Many businesses still have their IT architecture on this model, known as "the client/server" model.

-## Explain Which Role Possesses The Data That Browsers Display
+## Identify Which Role Possesses the Data That Browsers Display

-The web was developed with a client / server model.
+The web was developed with a client/server model.
 Home PCs were relatively underpowered (like our checkstands) _clients_ and web content sharing programs were installed on high-power _servers_.
 Thus web _clients_ running _browser_ software were created that would send a _request_ for a web page and the